 Saw palmetto — a botanical derived from the berries of a serenoa repens (or saw palmetto) palm tree — is grown in the southern part of the U.S. and has been used by Native Americans medicinally for years.
 Recently, saw palmetto has been used as a hair growth boost, and many beauty companies have been adding the miracle grower into their supplements, powders and shampoos.

 The berries of the saw palmetto are commonly known as a dihydrotestosterone (or DHT) balancer.
 Saw palmetto affects the “5-alpha reductase enzyme, which is responsible for converting testosterone into DHT, the hormone responsible for male and female pattern hair thinning,” explains Tess Marshall, N.M.D., naturopath and director of product science and innovation at Nutrafol.
-“Among its benefit on the enzyme, saw palmetto uniquely has an effect on the androgen receptor, making it less sensitive to the DHT hormone, which progressively shrinks hair follicles, resulting in hair loss.”
+One study showed positive results for men treated with topical saw palmetto and 10 percent trichogen veg complex.
+Nearly half of the 25 participants increased their hair count by 11.9 percent after four months of treatment.
+However, Marshall explains, “Among its benefit on the enzyme, saw palmetto uniquely has an effect on the androgen receptor, making it less sensitive to the DHT hormone, which progressively shrinks hair follicles, resulting in hair loss.”

 But saw palmetto hasn’t always been used for hair loss.
 “Traditionally, saw palmetto has been used to help support prostate health, an area of the male body affected by the androgen hormone, DHT,” says Marshall.
 “Given some of the DHT pathways are the same, clinical research started examining the effects of saw palmetto on the scalp.”